-If the case is scored as a grade 1 or 2 (mild to moderate mastitis), then the use of OFC program to direct treatment may be considered.
-In some OFC programs, no antibiotic treatment is given until results of the OFC are known (generally24 hours).
-Alternatively, a farmer may begin treatment (after collection of the milk sample) but plan to readjust (change the duration of end the therapy) therapy 24 hours later, after the initial culture results are known.
 Laboratory methods used for OFC are not usually the same as those that are used in professional diagnostic laboratories and are often performed by farm personnel who may have some technical expertise but lack formal training in microbiological methods.
 On most farms, OFC methods are based on the use of laboratory shortcuts and have a goal of rapidly reaching a presumed diagnosis to guide treatment.
-The most basic method of OFC is the use of biplates, triplates or quadplates that contain selective medias.
+The most basic method of OFC is the use of biplates (usually containing a media selective for Gram-positive and Gram-negative bacteria), triplates (often includes a media selective for Staph aureus) or quadplates (often includes a media selective for Streptococci spp.).
 Growth on a selective media is used to differentiate cases as caused by Gram-positive or Gram-negative bacteria, culture-negative cases or in some instances specific pathogens.
 After 24 hours of incubation, culture plates are observed and the treatment protocol is specified based on the culture outcome.
-Typical agars that are used include: MacConkey agar (selective for growth of Gram-negative bacteria); TKT agar (selective for growth of Streptococci) and Factor, Baird-Parker or KLMB medias (selective for growth and differentiation of some staphylococci).
-Studies have indicated that using selective medias in OFC systems is about 80% accurate in differentiating Gram positive and Gram negative pathogens as compared to diagnostic laboratories.
+Typical agars that are used include: MacConkey agar (selective for growth of Gram-negative bacteria); TKT agar (selective for growth of Streptococci) and Factor, Baird-Parker or KLMB medias (selective for growth and differentiation of some Staphylococci spp.).
+Other medias may include chromogenic media that are identify Staph aureus or Klebsiella spp..
+Studies have indicated that 24 hour interpretation of selective medias used in OFC systems is about 80% accurate in differentiating Gram-positive and Gram-negative pathogens as compared to diagnostic laboratories (Lago et al., 2011a).
 The use of OFC to make more specific pathogen diagnoses is not as accurate and requires additional training of personnel.

-Most smaller herds do not have sufficient cases of mastitis to develop the expertise needed for OFC and one alternative is to offer in-veterinary clinic culturing (IVCC).
-In these instances, farmers usually collect a milk sample and immediately initiate treatment but they may stop or modify treatment duration or the drug after receiving a preliminary microbiological diagnosis from their veterinarian within 24 hours.
-Development and oversight of a culture program (either OFC or IVCC) is an ideal way for veterinarians to increase involvement in mastitis control programs.
+Most smaller herds (< 200 cows) do not have sufficient cases of mastitis to develop the expertise needed for OFC and one alternative is to offer rapid culturing using selective media within the local veterinary clinic.
+In these instances, farmers usually collect a milk sample and immediately initiate treatment.
+They will bring the milk sample to the local veterinary clinic and stop or modify treatment duration or change the drug after receiving a preliminary microbiological diagnosis from their veterinarian in about 24 hours.
+Development and oversight of a selective treatment program guided by rapid culture results is an ideal way for veterinarians to increase involvement in mastitis decision making.
 Some veterinary practices provide increase their involvement by offering complete technical support for OFC systems.
 The use of veterinary technicians to supervise these programs may also increase veterinary involvement and oversight of mastitis treatments.
 When OFC is used, veterinary technicians can visit farms to restock supplies, train farm personnel and provide oversight and quality control.